 We anticipate that we will need to invest working capital towards the development and expansion of our overall operations.
 We may also make a significant number of acquisitions, which could result in the reduction of our cash balances or the incurrence of debt.
 Furthermore, we expect that capital expenditures may increase in future periods, particularly if our operating activity increases.
 On April 1, 2008, we entered into a three year credit agreement which provides us with a \$30 million senior secured revolving credit line, which may be used for various corporate purposes including financing permitted acquisitions, subject to compliance with applicable covenants.
-As of September 30, 2010, we had \$30 million of availability under the credit agreement.
+During the first quarter of 2011, we signed an amendment to the credit agreement which extends the maturity period through to April 1, 2014 and increases the applicable margin rate by 25 basis points.
+As of March 31, 2011, we had \$30 million of availability under the credit agreement.

 In November 2006, our Board of Directors authorized a share repurchase program to repurchase up to 3 million shares of our Class B common stock as well as the initiation of a quarterly cash dividend for the holders of the Class A common stock and Class B common stock.
 The Board of Directors have authorized increases in the share repurchase program to provide for the repurchase of up to 11 million shares in the aggregate (less shares previously repurchased under the share repurchase program) of our Class B common stock.
 Under the revised share repurchase program, repurchases may take place in the open market and in privately negotiated transactions and at times and in such amounts as we deem appropriate.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 This stock repurchase program does not have an expiration date and may be expanded, limited or terminated at any time without prior notice.
-During the nine months ended September 30, 2010, approximately 982,000 shares of Class B common stock were repurchased.
+During the three months ended March 31, 2011, approximately 29,000 shares of Class B common stock were repurchased.
 The quarterly cash dividend was initiated at \$0.02 per share of Class A common stock and Class B common stock.
-For 2009, quarterly dividends were paid on February 17, May 15, August 17 and November 16, to Class A and Class B common stockholders of record as of the close of business of February 6, May 4, August 7 and November 6, respectively.
-For 2010, quarterly dividends were paid on February 15, May 17, and August 16 to Class A and Class B common stockholders of record as of the close of business of February 4, May 5, and August 6, respectively.
-The aggregate quarterly dividend paid in February 2010, May 2010, and August 2010 was approximately \$2.1 million.
+For 2010, quarterly dividends were paid on February 15, May 17, August 16 and November 15 to Class A and Class B common stockholders of record as of the close of business of February 4, May 5, August 6 and November 5, respectively.
+For 2011, quarterly dividends were paid on February 15 to Class A and Class B common stockholders of record as of the close of business of February 4.
+The aggregate quarterly dividend paid in February 2011was approximately \$712,000.
 Under Delaware law, dividends to stockholders may be made only from the surplus of a company, or, in certain situations, from the net profits for the current fiscal year before the dividend is declared by the board of directors.
-In October 2010, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
-Marchex will pay these dividends on November 15, 2010 to the holders of record as of the close of business on November 5, 2010.
-Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$2.8 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.
+In April 2011, our Board of Directors declared a regular quarterly dividend of \$0.02 per share on our Class A common stock and Class B common stock.
+Marchex will pay these dividends on May 16, 2011 to the holders of record as of the close of business on May 6, 2011.
+Although we expect that the annual cash dividend, subject to capital availability, will be \$0.08 per common share or approximately \$2.9 million for the foreseeable future, there can be no assurance that we will continue to pay dividends at such a rate or at all.